 Plucking the berries from the stalks before fermentation; happens automatically

-The goals pursued with the tapping are manifold.
-First, the wine is separated from its lees (the leftover yeast), its lees (deposit) and undissolved parts of fruit pulp and grape skins.
+The goals pursued with the tapping are diverse.
+First, the wine is separated from its lees (the leftover yeast), its trub (deposit) and undissolved parts of fruit pulp and grape skins.
 Another effect is the release of carbonic acid, making the wine smoother and more accessible.
 In addition, the sulphurization and the treatment of the wine with other additives can now begin.
 Overall, the wine begins to stabilize after fermentation.

 Age of the vines

-In a wine study in the years 2002 - 2006, the wine quality of wines from older vines was compared with those from younger vines.
+In a wine study in the years 2002 - 2006, the wine quality of wines from older vines was compared to that from younger vines.
 A higher acidity was determined in the wines from older vines.
 In the wine tastings, wines from older vines performed slightly better than wines from younger vines.
 However, this only applied to red wines, which were perceived to be more complex and structured overall and with firmer tannins.

-One explanation for this is that the vines need a few years to dig deep into the soil with their roots.
+One explanation for this is that the vines need a few years to dig deep into the ground with their roots.
 Only then do they reach the stony, mineral-rich strata.
 In addition, older vines are hardly exposed to water pressure, as is the case with young vines with their surface root structure.
 Since the yield also decreases from a certain age of the vines, older vines are among the quality characteristics of premium wines.

 Allowing a wine to breathe is the process of a refinement process to make the wine taste even better.
 It is also known as decanting (French: to clarify) or carafing (derived from carafe).
 Before tasting, the wine is poured from the wine bottle into an airtight container like a carafe.
 This does two things: